All the World's a Stooge: Plot

-Wealthy Ajax Bullion finds himself in a predicament when his eccentric wife expresses a desire to adopt a refugee, prompted by the prevailing socio-political climate.
-Meanwhile, Ajax grapples with a severe toothache, prompting his wife to insist he visit the dentist while she prepares for the nursery.
+Wealthy Ajax Bullion is disgruntled when his eccentric wife announces that she has arranged to adopt a refugee – she enthusiastically explains that "it's really quite the thing socially".
+Meanwhile, Ajax grapples with a severe toothache, prompting his wife to insist he visit the dentist while she prepares the nursery.

-Simultaneously, the Stooges are engaging in their occupation as window washers on a tall building's scaffold.
-Following a mishap involving a bucket of water splashing into a dentist's office, the irate dentist threatens termination.
-Instructed by Moe, the Stooges are then tasked with drying the wet floor.
-Ajax encounters the Stooges, mistaking them for interim dentists.
-In an attempt to alleviate his suffering, the Stooges inadvertently knock him unconscious and proceed to extract his bridge-work.
+Simultaneously, the Stooges are at work washing windows on a tall building's scaffold.
+Following a mishap involving a bucket of water thrown through the window of a dentist's office, the irate dentist threatens to have them dismissed.
+He tasks them with drying the wet floor and leaves.
+While they are at work, Ajax enters, mistakes the Stooges for dentists, and asks them to pull his tooth.
+The Stooges knock him unconscious with a mallet and proceed to extract his bridge-work.
 The ensuing efforts to reinsert the bridge with cement go awry, prompting them to resort to dynamite.
-The dentist returns just as the dynamite is ignited, compelling the Stooges to flee, leaving Mr. Bullion unharmed but oblivious to the dental intervention.
+The dentist returns just as the dynamite is ignited, compelling the Stooges to flee.
+Mr. Bullion awakens unharmed and expresses gratitude to the dentist for relieving his toothache.

-Capitalizing on the situation, Mr. Bullion concocts a scheme to exploit the Stooges as pseudo-refugee children, aiming to dissuade his wife from her philanthropic aspirations.
+When the Stooges descend on their scaffold they collide with a police officer on the ground.
+Making a hasty escape, they hide in a nearby parked car.
+It is Mr. Bullion's car, and when he discovers them he capitalizes on the situation by persuading the Stooges to pose as refugee children, aiming to dissuade his wife from her philanthropic aspirations.
 The Stooges, now dressed as toddlers, endure a comical adoption by Mrs. Bullion, with Moe, Curly, and Larry assuming the names Johnny, Frankie, and Mabel, respectively.

 As the Stooges integrate into the Bullion household, their antics and disruptive behavior during a party organized by Mrs. Bullion lead to regret on her part.
-Simultaneously, Mr. Bullion, initially complicit in the scheme, finds himself frustrated by the Stooges' continuous interference, including the theft of his cigars and wine.
-The culmination of chaos prompts Mr. Bullion to chase the Stooges out of the house wielding an axe.
+Mr. Bullion, already frustrated by the Stooges' theft of his cigars, becomes enraged after a pie hurled by "Johnny" hits him in the face, and he chases the Stooges out of the house wielding an axe.